metarhia/jstp-java/README.md

 ##### @Object

-Gets the field of the received packet by specified name.
+Gets the field of the received message by specified name.
 It also allows getting elements from nested objects, the value will be retrieved in the order of keys specified.